 Old Religions exhort their followers to believe in God on faith.
 But we Explorers in Continuing Creation say just the opposite: take nothing on faith.
 Our Spiritual Path, our Practice of Creative Living, must be based on verifiable knowledge; and we must pursue verifiable knowledge where it does not yet exist.

 We Explorers in Continuing Creation also say – It is a good thing if new mysteries keep opening up.
 Without mystery, there is no adventure; and without adventure there is no discovery.
 Adventure and discovery are part of being human.

 Besides, Einstein’s Theory of Relativity is not really different from the old-fashioned Newtonian Physics we learned in high school.
 When we scale back the terrific speeds and masses handled in Einstein’s equations down to the modest speeds and short distances we humans live with here on Earth, Einstein’s equations simplify and become Newton’s equations.
 In other words, Newton’s physics is a subset of Einstein’s physics.

-Is G>O>D> Made of Mathematics?
+Is the Growing, Organizing, Direction Made of Mathematics?